What to do after a car accident

 Notify your insurance over what has happened and inform the police within 24 hours on 101 if only a minor accident.
 Regardless of who you believe is at fault, give all the details of the event as clearly as possible to your insurance.
 Include photos of the accident, the details of the parties involved and any police reports or related evidence.
 It is always best to be as honest as possible as this will help the process run more smoothly.
 If you are going to make a claim with your insurance then you will first need to pay the agreed excess stipulated in your policy for your insurer to start processing your claim.
 If the insurance companies of both sides decide between each other that you are not at fault and the other party’s insurer will cover the damages, you can request to have your excess returned by your insurer.

-What insurance details to give in an accident?
+What insurance details should you give in an accident?

 You should always provide the basics such as your name, ID, contact details, address, insurance provider and photos of your registration and the damage.
 You don’t have to go more in-depth than that.
 If you think you’ve been the victim of a staged accident or fraudulent claim, call the police to report your suspicions and also notify your insurer.